tbeu/matio/README.md

 * `MATIO_USE_CONAN:BOOL=OFF`
 This deprecated option enables the Conan 1.X package manager to resolve the library dependencies.

-To help CMake find the HDF5 libraries, set environment variable `HDF5_DIR` to the `cmake/hdf5` directory (containing `hdf5-config.cmake`) inside the HDF5 build or installation directory, or call cmake with `-DHDF5_DIR="dir/to/hdf5/cmake/hdf5"`.
+To help CMake find the HDF5 libraries, set environment variable `HDF5_DIR` to the `cmake/hdf5` directory (containing `hdf5-config.cmake`) inside the HDF5 build or installation directory, or call CMake with `-DHDF5_DIR="dir/to/hdf5/cmake/hdf5"`.
 Alternatively call CMake with `-DCMAKE_PREFIX_PATH="dir/to/hdf5/cmake"`.
-See the [HDF5 instructions](https://support.hdfgroup.org/HDF5/release/cmakebuild.html#compile) for more information.
+See the [HDF5 documentation](https://support.hdfgroup.org/documentation/index.html) for more information.
 Using `hdf5-config` is recommended over using CMake's built-in `FindHDF5`, especially for static builds.
 CMake 3.10 or later is recommended.

 For Conan 2.X as dependency provider call CMake with `-DCMAKE_PROJECT_TOP_LEVEL_INCLUDES=conan_provider`.
 CMake 3.24 or later is required.